Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

   Copyright of LogMeTT to NeoCom Solutions.
   Copyright of Eterm lookfeel transparency window belongs to AKASI.
   Copyright of TTProxy to YebisuyaHompo.
-  Copyright of Localized TeraTerm belongs to Yasuhide Takahashi.
+  Copyright of Japanized TeraTerm belongs to Yasuhide Takahashi and Taketo Hashii.
   Copyright of Clickable URL to monkey magic.
   Copyright of Oniguruma to K.Kosako.
   Copyright of preventing scroll at end of line to IWAMOTO Kouichi.
   Copyright of supporting multi display to Tsuruhiko Ando.
-  Copyright of general patch on both TeraTerm and TTSSH to NAGATA Shinya.
+  Copyright of general patch about both TeraTerm and TTSSH to NAGATA Shinya.
+  Copyright of TeraTerm and TTSSH icon file to Tatsuhiko Sakamoto.
+  Copyright of HTML help file to Mitsuyasu Ichimura, Masateru KUWATA, Taketo Hashii and Yutaka Hirata.

   This program is provided "as is" without warranties of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness